Spring Tablescape Ideas That Don’t Feel Too Pastel

 1. Greenery + Linen Base

 Start with a neutral linen runner or a softly folded cloth to ground the entire look.
 Layer in eucalyptus, olive branches, or faux stems in ceramic vases to bring movement and freshness without leaning pastel.
-The mix of greenery and linen creates an effortless, organic base that works for everyday styling or spring gatherings — one of the most versatile spring tablescape ideas you can use all season long.
+The mix of greenery and linen creates an effortless, organic base that works for everyday styling or spring gatherings.
+It’s one of the most versatile spring tablescape ideas you can use all season long.

 linen runner